Skip to content

 For those of us that don’t live in tropical climates during the cold winter months, outdoor practice just really isn’t an option.

-That’s why today we’re going to solve all your problems and show you how to practice golf in the winter.
+That’s why today I’m going to solve all your problems and show you how to practice golf in the winter.

 Practicing your golf game during the winter is the perfect time to work on fundamentals of your golf swing, chipping and putting.
 There’s no need to hit golf balls for the 3 areas of focus we will show you today.